PatWie/tensorflow-cmake/README.md

 ## Example.cc with CMake

-Trying to compile the example.cc from the official tutorial.
-Looking at the TF -documentation.
+Trying to compile the example.cc from the official tutorial, looking at the TensorFlow-documentation.
 What do you see?
 The usual fare?
 Guess what.
-To the hell with bazel, let use cmake.
+To the hell with bazel, let use CMake:

 ```console
 user@host $ cd example